Master of Conflict Management and Resolution

 LB5531:03 Research and Writing in Conflict Management and Resolution

 LB5533:03 Ethics and Reflective Practice in Conflict Management and Resolution

-# May include up to 6 credit points of other level 5 subjects, approved by the College Dean as complimentary to the program.
+6 credit points from any level 5 subjects approved by the College Dean as complimentary to the program

 LB5514:03 Cross-Cultural Conflict Resolution